 Clarksville is a larger medium-sized city located in the state of Tennessee.
 With a population of 149,176 people and 36 constituent neighborhoods, Clarksville is the fifth largest community in Tennessee.

-9.66% of the workforce is employed in the armed forces, making the military a huge focus of life in Clarksville.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Retail and Healthcare industries respectively employ 14.40% and 13.98% of the civilian workforce.
+The armed forces are a huge part of the life in Clarksville, employing 10.72% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Retail and Healthcare industries employ 14.18% and 13.50% of the civilian workforce, respectively.

-The education level of Clarksville citizens is a little higher than the average for US cities and towns: 23.58% of adults in Clarksville have at least a bachelor's degree.
+The population of Clarksville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Clarksville, 24.19% have at least a bachelor's degree.

-The per capita income in Clarksville in 2010 was $21,395, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $85,580 for a family of four.
+The per capita income in Clarksville in 2010 was $21,509, which is upper middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,036 for a family of four.
 However, Clarksville contains both very wealthy and poor people as well.

 The most common language spoken in Clarksville is English.
 Other important languages spoken here include Spanish and German.